Minigeee/reel-ai/docs/project.md

 ## 1. Project Description / Summary

-Reel AI is a TikTok-style short video platform focused on empowering content creators with AI-enhanced video creation tools.
-The app aims to streamline the video creation process by providing:
+Reel AI is a TikTok-style short video platform designed to revolutionize short-form video creation through AI-powered tools.
+While the platform will serve creators across various content categories, we're initially focusing on educational content creators to showcase the platform's powerful features.
+The app streamlines the video creation process by providing:

 - Advanced video processing capabilities built directly into the app
 - AI-powered editing and enhancement features